-The Company performed an assessment of the estimated recoverable amount of exploration and evaluation assets.
-Based on this assessment, the carrying value of exploration and evaluation assets was determined to be \$66.3 million, resulting in a reversal of \$44.5 million of previously recorded impairments at June 30, 2017.
+The carrying value of the Company's Fort à la Corne properties represents the acquisition of minority interests of the Fort à la Corne properties since 2005, net of impairments.
+The Company performs an assessment of the estimated recoverable amount of these exploration and evaluation assets at each reporting period.
+As a result of the Newmont Acquisition, the Company performed an assessment of the estimated recoverable amount of the Fort à la Corne mineral properties.
+Based on this assessment, the recoverable amount of the Fort à la Corne mineral properties was determined to be \$66.3 million, resulting in a reversal of \$44.5 million of previously recorded impairments during the quarter ended June 30, 2017.